 I Don’t Like Spending Money on Myself

-To be honest I’m not certain how to get over this hurdle.
+I’m not sure how to get over this hurdle.
 I’ve been this way for so long that I can’t imagine doing things any differently.

 Why don’t I like spending money on myself?
 How can I learn to enjoy spending money without feeling bad or guilty about it?